USEPA/LCIAformatter/paper.md

 # Summary

-The United States Environmental Protection Agency (USEPA) is developing an automated and structured life cycle assessment (LCA) tool ecosystem to comprehensively assess environmental metrics across industries and commodities.
-The ecosystem include tools to automate the creation of life cycle inventory (LCI) datasets, which account for flows to and from nature for steps across the life cycle of products or services, and life cycle impact assessment (LCIA) tools to support characterization of the cumulative LCI to potential environmental and human health impacts.
+The United States Environmental Protection Agency (USEPA) is developing an automated and structured life cycle assessment (LCA) tool ecosystem to comprehensively assess environmental and public health metrics across industries and commodities.
+The ecosystem include tools to automate the creation of life cycle inventory (LCI) datasets, which account for flows to and from nature for steps across the life cycle of products or services, and life cycle impact assessment (LCIA) tools to support classification and characterization of the cumulative LCI to potential impacts.
+This paper describes a USEPA LCA ecosystem tool 'LCIAformatter' that extracts LCIA information from original source methods and converts the data for interoperability with the rest of the USEPA LCA ecosystem tools.

 # Statement of need